Kristopher-Ray/polaris-us.org/content/focus/border-crisis.md

 ---
-title: Standing Up To Russia
+title: Biden’s Border Crisis
-summary: After years of talk, Biden has failed to deter Putin's invasion of Ukraine.
-Instead, behind the scenes he has given concessions to Russia.
-So much for standing up to tyranny.
+summary: President Biden has created a disastrous border crisis that threatens the security of Americans, and it’s only getting worse.
+Thousands of Americans are dying because of the humanitarian, drug, and crime crises at the U.S./Mexico border.
+Yet, the Biden administration continues to defend their dangerous policies.
-image: /img/focus/img_standing-up-to-russia.jpg
+image: /img/focus/img_bidens-border-crisis.jpg
 section_img: /img/focus/section_img.png
-btn_label: Read about how to help stop the spread of tyranny abroad →
+btn_label: Learn more about the dangers of a wide-open border →
-memorandums: "standing-up-to-russia"
+memorandums: "border-crisis"
-accordions: "standing-up-to-russia"
+accordions: "border-crisis"
-updates: "standing-up-to-russia"
+updates: "border-crisis"
-weight: 3
+weight: 4
 ---